auth0/docs/articles/multifactor-authentication/api/otp.md

 # Associate an OTP Authenticator

-In this tutorial, we will show you how you can configure your Auth0 tenant to allow the self-association of one-time password (OTP) authenticators.
+In this tutorial, you'll learn how to configure your application to allow users to self-associate one-time password (OTP) authenticators.

 <%= include('./_before-you-start.md') %>